Tucker Carlson Takes Over For Megyn Kelly On Fox News

 Tucker Carlson is inheriting the coveted 9 p.m.
 Eastern time slot on Fox News being vacated by Megyn Kelly and The Kelly File.

-As announced earlier on Tuesday, Megyn Kelly is moving to NBC News, and her last show on FNC is on Friday night, even though her contract officially runs through July.
+As announced on Tuesday, Megyn Kelly is moving to NBC News, and her last show on FNC is on Friday night, even though her contract officially runs through July.
 Kelly will host a daytime show that supposedly will replace the third hour of Today as well as as a Sunday evening 60 Minutes-type program, as well as handle anchor duties on big news events.

 Carlson’s 7 p.m. show, Tucker Carlson Tonight, has been soaring in the ratings, which apparently proved very influential in the surprisingly quick decision by Fox News CEO Rupert Murdoch and his executive team.
 Fox also tapped longtime anchor Martha MacCallum for the 7 p.m. time slot to replace Tucker, at least for the first 100 days of the Trump administration.
 The changes go into effect January 9.
-MacCallum will also be anchoring the Trump inauguration day festivities on January 20 for the network.
+MacCallum will also be anchoring the Trump inauguration day festivities on January 20 for the Fox News Channel.

 Carlson originally ascended to the 7 p.m. program in place of Greta Van Susteren placeholder Brit Hume, who came out of retirement just for the election season after Greta exited.

 “Carlson has been a surprise hit at 7, where he replaced Greta Van Susteren.
-His program would often rate as well as the channel’s primetime shows, which likely helped his chances of securing Kelly’s timeslot,” Politico explained.
+His program would often rate as well as the channel’s primetime shows, which likely helped his chances of securing Kelly’s timeslot,” Politico explained about the program that created a lot of online buzz.

 New York magazine claimed earlier this week that a pro-Trump female correspondent would get the 9 p.m. gig.

-In general, Carlson is considered a Trump-friendly libertarian.
+In general, Carlson, previously a Fox & Friends weekend co-host, could be reasonably considered a Trump-friendly libertarian.

 And, Tucker Carlson gets Kelly's prime time spot on @FoxNews! pic.twitter.com/37FRxqWpyP